UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ The output of a ML model dictates the type of ML problem.
++ The output of an ML model dictates the type of ML problem.
 + In general, there are two types of ML tasks:

     - Classification.